ryantd42/NY-Legislative-Git/2023/S3266A-2023/bill.md

- discriminate or retaliate against any employee includes; threatening  to contact or contacting United States immigration authorities or otherwise reporting  or  threatening to report an employee's suspected citizenship or immigration status or the suspected citizenship or immigration status of an employee's family or household member, as defined  in  subdivision two  of section four hundred fifty-nine-a of the social services law, to a federal, state or local agency; or assessing any demerit,  occurrence, any  other  point,  or  deductions  from an allotted bank of time, which
+ discriminate or retaliate against any employee includes; threatening  to contact or contacting United States immigration authorities or otherwise reporting  or  threatening to report an employee's suspected citizenship
- S. 3266  3
+ S. 3266--A  3

- subjects or could subject an employee to disciplinary action, which  may include  but not be limited to failure to receive a promotion or loss of pay.
+ or immigration status or the suspected citizenship or immigration status of an employee's family or household member, as defined  in  subdivision two  of section four hundred fifty-nine-a of the social services law, to a  federal, state or local agency; or assessing any demerit, occurrence, any other point, or deductions from an  allotted  bank  of  time,  which subjects  or could subject an employee to disciplinary action, which may include but not be limited to failure to receive a promotion or loss  of pay.
   (b)  If after investigation the commissioner finds that an employer or person has violated any provision of this section, the commissioner may,